 D grade Second semi: CMS Crows v CY Cougars Crows GA Mel Reppin was precise with her shooting from the start as Crows took the lead.
-Nerves were evident with a couple of calls for stepping and rushed Cougars C Abbie Morris and WA Eleanor Mack displayed controlled passes through the centre third.
+Nerves were evident with a couple of calls for stepping and rushed passes.
+Cougars C Abbie Morris and WA Eleanor Mack displayed controlled passes through the centre third.
 GA Sheree Crowe worked well with her teammates with great passing and good positioning.
 Crows GK Jenna Germein and GD Macey Coe worked well together, deflecting several passes into the circle.
-Crows led by one at quarter Cougars missed a couple of shots, Crows scored from these misses but Cougars took the lead, their defence was tight and they scored from a couple of turnovers.
+Crows led by one at quarter time.

+Cougars missed a couple of shots, Crows scored from these misses but Cougars took the lead, their defence was tight and they scored from a couple of turnovers.
 Cougars WA Eleanor Mack continued to feed the ball well into goalies GS Crowe and GA Sarah Browning.
 With their height advantage, Crows GS Nelly Bittner and GA Reppin managed three quick goals and Crows led by four at halftime.
-Cougars centre Morris fought hard to keep the ball moving, but Crows' defenders were tough to get Crows were strong through the midcourt with WA Mia Longbottom and centre Coe meticulously delivering the ball into the Three-quarter time: Crows 34, Cougars 23.
+Cougars centre Morris fought hard to keep the ball moving, but Crows' defenders were tough to get past.
+Crows were strong through the midcourt with WA Mia Longbottom and centre Coe meticulously delivering the ball into the goalies.
+Three-quarter time: Crows 34, Cougars 23.

 Cougar defenders, Dyett sisters Lily and Olivia moved in sync.

 Players appeared tired and small mistakes were made.

-$Crows\,GD\,Germein\,and\,GK\,Jess$ Reppin repelled several Cougar forward movements.
+Crows GD Germein and GK Jess Reppin repelled several Cougar forward movements.

 Cougars struggled to score four goals for the final quarter, and Crows' 44-27 win moved them into the grand final.

-First semi: Kadina v Paskeville Kadina opened with a goal through GS Breannah Nelson, and a turnover in Paskeville's goal circle enabled her to score again.
-Paskeville settled and an intercept from GD Grace Avis evened Tight defence through the midcourt from Paskeville WD Lillian Hassfurter and GD Avis forced turnovers and Paskeville gained the Kadina GK Tayler Nelson's height and GD Sharna Pedler's defensive pressure forced turnovers helping their team draw even.
-The lead changed several times but Paskeville led by two at quarter Neither team scored for several minutes then Kadina GS Nelson sunk two quick goals, her height proving a problem for the Paskeville defence.
-A midcourt intercept by Paskeville WD Hassfurter helped her team bridge the gap, bringing its deficit back to one.
-Kadina GS Nelson scored a penalty shot on the halftime whistle to put her team ahead by two.
-Paskeville GS Alyssa Marafioti left the court with the blood rule early in the third, putting extra pressure on GA Nikki Ireland; Pasky couldn't get clean passes into its goal circle with Kadina GK Nelson getting her hands to many Kadina was ahead by three at the last break and scored from its centre pass to start the fourth quarter.
-Paskeville applied pressure all down the court but struggled to get good passes into its goal circle.
-Both teams made errors, Kadina settled and extended its lead with accurate shooting from Nelson and GA Georgia Flowers.
-Paskeville 30.
+First semi: Kadina v Paskeville

+Kadina opened with a goal through GS Breannah Nelson, and a turnover in Paskeville's goal circle enabled her to score again.

+Paskeville settled and an intercept from GD Grace Avis evened the scores.

+Tight defence through the midcourt from Paskeville WD Lillian Hassfurter and GD Avis forced turnovers and Paskeville gained the lead.

+Kadina GK Tayler Nelson's height and GD Sharna Pedler's defensive pressure forced turnovers helping their team draw even.

+The lead changed several times but Paskeville led by two at quarter time.

+Neither team scored for several minutes then Kadina GS Nelson sunk two quick goals, her height proving a problem for the Paskeville defence.
+A midcourt intercept by

+Paskeville WD Hassfurter helped

+her team bridge the gap, bringing

+Kadina GS Nelson scored a

+Paskeville GS Alyssa Marafioti

+left the court with the blood rule

+early in the third, putting extra

+pressure on GA Nikki Ireland;

+Pasky couldn't get clean passes into

+its goal circle with Kadina GK

+Nelson getting her hands to many

+Kadina was ahead by three at the

+Paskeville applied pressure all

+Both teams made errors, Kadina

+settled and extended its lead with

+accurate shooting from Nelson and

 Final scores Kadina 39,

+last break and scored from its centre pass to start the fourth quarter.